 Summer Energy Usage for 2018

-A lot of people think that you use more energy during the winter due to heating, more electric lighting, and even cooking on the stove.
-However, in warmer states, summer energy usage is actually similar, or in most cases more than, winter energy usage.
+Many people think that energy use is higher in winter.
+But, energy use in the summer is actually similar, or in many locations in the Western US, more than winter energy usage.
 Last summer, the National Weather Service predicted higher-than-average temperatures in North America with 2018 promising much of the same.
 And when it gets hot and muggy outside, your air conditioning system becomes your refuge but, it can really run up your energy bills.

 Seal and Insulate!